oVirt/ovirt-ansible/roles/ovirt-aaa-jdbc/README.md

 | password      | UNDEF          | Password of the user.                  |
 | valid_to      | UNDEF          | Specifies the date that the account remains valid. |

-The `user_groups` list can contain the following parameters:
+The items in `user_groups` list can contain the following parameters:

 | Name          | Default value  | Description                           |
 |---------------|----------------|---------------------------------------|